lftp(1) General Commands Manual lftp(1)

 in violation of protocol; but server-FTP processes should queue any commands that arrive

-assume any correspondence between READ boundaries on the control connection and the Telnet
+sume any correspondence between READ boundaries on the control connection and the Telnet EOL

-EOL sequences (CR LF).'' and ``a single READ from the control connection may include more
+sequences (CR LF).'' and ``a single READ from the control connection may include more than

 So it must be safe to send several commands at once, which speeds up operation a lot and